ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 Switch to motion pointer mode before starting the game, then in game options, set controller to Keyboard/Mouse, aiming stick to Both Sticks, mouse sensitivity to 1.0, crosshair speed to 1.0.

+If the game is run as admin, this app also needs to be run as admin, otherwise Windows won't let them work together.

 <br>

 ## < The House of the Dead: Remake > PC gyro/lightgun aiming sample config